isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 	</tbody>
 </table>

-For the list of WHO EUL Vaccines, <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">click here</a> and refer to <i>"COVID-19 Vaccine EUL issued"</i> section.
+For the list of WHO EUL Vaccines, <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">click here</a> and refer to <i>"COVID-19 Vaccine EUL issued"</i> section.-->

-#### 3. Can a vaccinated traveller be exempted from prevailing border health measures (e.g. SHN, COVID-19 PCR Test)?
+#### 1. Can a vaccinated traveller be exempted from prevailing border health measures (e.g. SHN, COVID-19 PCR Test)?

 From <b>20 August 2021, 2359hrs</b>, [fully vaccinated travellers](#vaccinated) will be able to apply to opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence or suitable accommodation of choice if they:
 <ol style="font-size:18px; margin-top:10px; margin-bottom:0px; list-style-type:lower-alpha;">